canonical/netbox/docs/configuration/system.md

 Default: `en-us` (US English)

 Defines the default preferred language/locale for requests that do not specify one.
-This is used to alter e.g. the display of dates and numbers to fit the user's locale.
-See [this list](http://www.i18nguy.com/unicode/language-identifiers.html) of standard language codes.
 (This parameter maps to Django's [`LANGUAGE_CODE`](https://docs.djangoproject.com/en/stable/ref/settings/#language-code) internal setting.)

-!!! note
-    Altering this parameter will *not* change the language used in NetBox.
-We hope to provide translation support in a future NetBox release.

 ---